Website Redesign

 Definition

-Website redesign improves your existing site so messaging, structure, performance, and search visibility align with how your business actually sells.[1]
+Website redesign improves an existing site so messaging, structure, performance, and search visibility align with how the business actually sells.[1]

 Current use